slingner/scott-lingner-portfolio/src/content/projects/project-3/index.md

 ## 🎨 Student portfolios

-Through close collaboratation with the product managers, UX designers, I created a student portfolio system that allows students to showcase their work and progress.
-The portfolio system includes:
+Through close collaboration with product managers and UX designers while at Prenda, I developed a student portfolio dashboard that allows students to showcase their work and progress.
+This dashboard seamlessly integrates with Prenda's various learning tools and includes several key features, such as a project detail page where students can display their work through photos, videos, and written reflections.
+It also includes a "Favorites" section where students can explore and create a list of their favorite projects, along with filtering options by mode, subject, date, and more.

-- A student dashboard that displays all completed projects.
-- A project detail page that showcases the student's work, including photos, videos, and written reflections.
-- A “Favorites” section for students to explore and create a list of favorite projects.
+The tool is accessible not only to students but also to teachers, who can approve or reject portfolio submissions and leave comments, fostering a more interactive and supportive learning environment.

+This tool was built using React, with React Router for efficient page navigation, a customized Prenda design system for styling, and AWS for photo storage.
+Thousands of existing portfolio projects were stored in MongoDB before beginning this project, and we decided to retain the data there while migrating to an updated model to ensure a smooth transition.

 ![Student portfolios dashboard](/portfolio.png)
 Student portfolios dashboard for students to showcase their work and progress.